rangsimanketkaew/deepcv/docs/usage/prepare-dataset.md

 ## Calculate molecular representations and generate input files (dataset) for neural network

-The `calc_rep` module calculates all molecular representations (feature vectors) needed to trained DAENN model, and save the data as .npz.
+`calc_rep` module calculates all molecular representations (feature vectors) needed to train DAENN model.
+The dataset of each feature is saved in `.npz` file format.

 ### 1. Z-matrix (internal coordinate)